zcvele/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 To allow your users to use intelligent recap, you must turn on transcription:

 - PSTN, 1:1 peer-to-peer Voice over Internet Protocol (VoIP) calls: To turn on transcription, see [Configure call recording, transcription, and captions in Teams](call-recording-transcription-captions.md#enable-call-transcription).
-- Meetings and group VoIP calls: To turn on transcription, see [Admins- Manage transcription and captions for Teams meetings](meeting-transcription-captions.md#live-transcription).
+- Meetings, events, and group VoIP calls: To turn on transcription, see [Admins- Manage transcription and captions for Teams meetings](meeting-transcription-captions.md#live-transcription).

 #### Recording

-For the full recap experience for meetings, you must assign a policy that allows recording for your users.
+For the full recap experience for meetings and events, you must assign a policy that allows recording for your users.
 If recording is turned off, users experience recap without the recording, speakers, topics, and chapters.
-To turn on recording for meetings, see [Manage Teams recording policies for meetings and events](meeting-recording.md#allow-or-prevent-users-from-recording-meetings).
+To turn on recording for meetings and events, see [Manage Teams recording policies for meetings and events](meeting-recording.md#allow-or-prevent-users-from-recording-meetings).

 ## Intelligent call recap